philterd/philter/README.md

 Philter is built upon the open source PII and PHI redaction engine [Phileas](https://github.com/philterd/phileas).
 Philter provides an API on top of Phileas that allows for redaction and management of filtering policies.

+Philter was released as open source under the Apache License, version 2.0, in July 2024 for version 2.6.0, but Philter dates back to 2019.
+See the [Release Notes](https://github.com/philterd/philter/blob/main/RELEASE_NOTES.md) for a description of past versions.

 ## Philter on the Cloud Marketplaces

 Philter is available on the cloud marketplaces as a turnkey redaction solution.